demisto/content/Packs/LogRhythmRest/Integrations/LogRhythmRestV2/LogRhythmRestV2_description.md

-Integration with LogRhythm V2 using REST API.
+Integration with LogRhythmRest V2 using REST API.

 ## Configuration Parameters